RBigData/remoter/README.md

 If you're using an actually remote machine though, make sure you forward your port on the server-side before trying to connect to it.

+#### Utility Functions

+There are a few utility functions available that have to do with handling execution of things locally or moving data between client and server.

+By default, all commands executed inside of the client are executed on the server.
+If you need to do some things in the local R session, you can kill the client and just reconnect when you're ready.
+Alternatively, you can use the `lsc()`, `rmc()`, and `evalc()` functions.
+These are client versions of `ls()`, `rm()`, and `eval()`.

+For moving data between client and server, there are the `s2c()` and `c2s()` commands which transfer from server to client and from client to server, respectively.